AlpcnDlk/deneme/README.md

 ## Getting Started

+!
+Warning !
+* If you have APPLE M1 or AMD(some of them doesn't have drivers for Linux) processor, you may not use VirtualBox.
+Please try on another computer.

 ### Prerequisites

-!Warning!
-If you have APPLE M1 or AMD(some of them doesn't have drivers for Linux) processor, you may not use VirtualBox.
-Please try on another computer.

 1. VirtualBox(Latest version)
 2. Vagrant(Latest version)